jarekbryk/compbioftw/README.md

 - [rexpy: Automatic Discovery of Regular  Expressions](http://rexpy.herokuapp.com)

 There is now also a way of testing and visualising regular expressions inside R studio: [Regexplain](https://www.garrickadenbuie.com/project/regexplain/) by Garrick Aden-Buie.
+And if you want a very nerdy regular expressions' testing site, try [regexcrossword.com](https://regexcrossword.com/howtoplay) (this site tests _you_).

 ### Wildcards for regular expression pattern matching